cits3007/cits3007.github.io/assets/lectures/lect03--memory2.md

 [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html),
 originally developed by Google.

-A refinement of earlier techniques (e.g. "Electric Fence", developed by Bruce Perens in 1987 while working at Pixar).

-It replaces the normal `malloc` and `free` functions with versions where the memory around `malloc`-ed regions is "poisoned".
+It identifies various sorts of buffer overflows, as well as errors relating to dynamic memory ("use-after-free") and dnagling pointers ("use-after-scope").

-Reads and writes are checked to make sure they're not using addresses in the "poisoned" regions -- if they are, the program aborts.
+It creates what are called "poisoned" regions of memory around the existing variabes; reads and writes are checked to make sure they're not using addresses in the "poisoned" regions -- if they are, the program aborts.

 ::: notes